Kathu Industrial Park (KIP)

-Phase 1 (~R530m): ~R410m debt and equity commitment provisionally secured from Private Sector (mining stakeholders) and Public Sector (IDC).
-Engagement ongoing with Northern Cape Provincial Government and Department of Trade, Industry and Competition (Dtic) to resolve funding shortfall and crowd out IDC equity investment.
+Phase 1: Debt and equity commitment provisionally secured from Private Sector (mining stakeholders) and Public Sector (IDC).
+Engagement ongoing with Northern Cape Provincial Government and Department of Trade, Industry and Competition (Dtic).

-Phases 2-3 – Current indication is that tenant uptake surplus to Phase 1 will support a further phase of at least R500m but with this position likely to increase substantially once project is launched and also subject to the nature of further demand (i.e. rental vs ownership options).
+Phases 2-3: Current indication is that tenant uptake surplus to Phase 1 will support a further phase of at least R500-million.

-Investor Engagement Phase substantively completed (including investor term sheets and KIP formational agreements), with provisional commitment secured from: IDC, Kumba, SIOC-CDT, Assmang and South32 – but with a funding shortfall of ~R120m still to be resolved prior to concluding KIP Formation and undertaking Phase 1 design development.
+Investor Engagement Phase substantively completed (including investor term sheets and KIP formational agreements), with provisional commitment secured from: IDC, Kumba, SIOC-CDT, Assmang and South32.

 - Private Sector